DZIF Super Resolution Microscopy Workshop

 Theory

-Participation in the theory lectures is not limited.
-To register simply send an email to vibor.laketa@uni-heidelberg.de with the subject line "SR workshop registration" and a short text indicating your name, position and affiliation.
+Participation in the theory lectures is limited to 50 participants.
+To register send an email to vibor.laketa@uni-heidelberg.de with the subject line "SR workshop registration" and a short text indicating your name, position and affiliation.

 The workshop is free of charge.